atantos/C58/README.md

 # C58

-This repository includes the 58 discourse annotated text files of the C58 corpus.
-For more information about the C58 corpus, visit its [homepage](https://projectgdrc.wixsite.com/c58project/papers).
+This repository includes the 58 discourse annotated text files of the `C58` corpus.
+The texts were annotated by 5 trained linguists for verbal aspect, thematic roles and discourse relations, following SDRT's principles (Asher & Lascarides 2003).
+The `.ann` files in the zipped folder `C58.zip` of this repo are the exported files of the compiled project that was created within the Brat annotation platform.
+For more information about the `C58` corpus, visit its [homepage](https://projectgdrc.wixsite.com/c58project/papers).

 ## Papers relevant to the C58 corpus